null

 Sandpaper Grit Explained - close-up of sand paper grains

 Sandpaper is an incredibly useful tool that has been around for centuries.
 The oldest versions of this type of abrasive coated material discovered have been found in China, dating back to the 13th century when Genghis Khan roamed the region.
+Unlike modern-day sandpaper, early versions used actual sand.
+Sand and crushed up seashells were bonded to parchment paper to form a crude, but effective abrasive.

 Modern-day sandpaper and abrasives are much more advanced.
 The sand has been traded in for stronger natural and man-made materials and more precise sized grains, also known as the grit sizes.

-Sandpaper Materials
+Sandpaper Materials/Grains

 Different materials are currently used to create various types of sandpapers.
 Each of these materials has unique properties allowing each to provide targeted results on varying surfaces.
+Here is a quick overview on these abrasive grains, since the grains are what is measured for the grit size.

 Natural Abrasive Materials